makigas/makigas.es/CONTRIBUTING.md

 considered safe to run on a live application, without causing bad experience for final users or introducing application or security issues.

-### Always create a tracking issue before starting your work
+### 2.2 Always create a tracking issue before starting your work

 This project is not a general purpose framework for creating channel websites.
-There is a private roadmap specific to this channel.
-Therefore, not all ideas fit in this project source code.
+There is a roadmap specific to this project designed by the project owners.
+Therefore, unfortunatelly not all ideas fit in this project source code.

 **Always create a tracking issue before starting to work in a PR**.
 Don't just send a surprise PR with a lot of work, it's not funny and may cause your PR to